SUDBURY AQUEDUCT TRAIL:

 Note; This section of the Sudbury Aqueduct Trail is also part of the Wellesley Trails .

-Starting from Needham Heading West from Echo Bridge; The dirt & grass Sudbury Aqueduct Trail follows atop the Sudbury Aqueduct.
+The Sudbury Aqueduct Trail travels Southwest, along the paved bridge, to a set of stairs down to the dirt and grass trail along the Sudbury Aqueduct in Needham.
+The Sudbury Aqueduct Trail follows atop the Sudbury Aqueduct.
 After 0.3 miles you'll need to take an on-road detour to by-pass I-95.
 Head left down Reservoir St (residential), then right along Central Ave passing underneath I-95.
 Turn right up Saint Mary St and pick up the Aqueduct again on your left at 0.6 miles.
-Here, the trail travels along a berm out in the open before crossing Cedar St and along the entrance to Eliot School.
+Here, the trail travels Southwest, along a berm, out in the open, before crossing Cedar St and along the entrance to Eliot School.
 Bear right to pick up the trail again along the right and follow the Aqueduct through the woods to Hunnewell St at 1.6 miles.
 USE CAUTION as their is no cross-walk here.
-Continue along the wide grassy berm via a single-track dirt trail and you'll come to a brick "Intake" structure.
+Continue along the wide grassy berm via a single-track dirt trail and you'll come to a brick Aqueduct Gate House structure.
 You can feel the cool air from the Aqueduct flowing through the bars in the windows.
 The trail heads downhill and comes to the intersection of the Southern End of the Charles River Path [Wellesley Trails] in Wellesley at 1.8 miles.
-After crossing Brookside Rd a short hill leads you up to another "Intake" structure with marinates on top.
+After crossing Brookside Rd a short hill leads you up to another Aqueduct Gate House structure with marinates on top.
 The trail then comes alongside Wellesley Ave where you'll need to travel on-road (narrow shoulder) past the Wellesley Country Club.
 Just past the pool house on the right is an historical monument to the town and the Minuteman.
 When you reach the Forest St intersection, you'll need to turn left, then right into Babson College.
 Can be a bit tricky from here.
 A wooden post is located at ground level near the roads entrance with an arrow.
 Head up the road past Tomasso Hall (Babson College name above pillars) on your right and travel around the backside (look for arrows on light poles).
 Bear left along a paved path which weaves through the campus along Babson College Drive.
 You'll pass by the Olin School of Business before heading left along Bryant Way, then right Babson Way.
 The trail then heads left into the woods following a brook.
 Here the dirt trail is narrow and hilly before emerging at gas line in Needham.
 Parking lot across the gas line.

 Note; You can check out Olin College by heading straight through the parking lot and then turning left into the courtyard surrounded by glass fronted buildings.

 From the parking lot, turn right and follow the grassy path along the gas line to the bottom of the lot where the trail re-enters the woods.
 This dirt trail winds through the woods and comes to a T-intersection where it heads right.
 You come to another T-intersection and head right back along the Aqueduct.
-When you come to a berm the trail bears left alongside it before exiting out to Great Plains Ave.
-Head right along the wide shoulder.
+When you come to a berm the trail bears left alongside it before exiting out to Great Plain Ave.

+To bypass, continue right along Great Plain Ave and quickly turn left, along the entrance road to the Recycling & Disposal facility You'll pick up the Aqueduct again on your right, where it crosses this road.
 Follow the wide, dirt & grass trail into the woods and soon you'll come to an Aqueduct Gatehouse at 4.3 miles.
-Note the brook that travels underneath.
+Fuller Brook travels underneath.
 Cross Wildon Rd and then a plank bridge where you'll head up a narrow dirt trail to Cartwright Rd.
 Next, cross over to Beebe Meadow at 4.9 miles and follow a paved trail past wildflower meadows.
-You'll come to a map board next to Benvenue St. Cross over and follow the trail left alongside the street.
+You'll come to a Map Board next to Benvenue St. Cross over and follow the trail left alongside the street.
 Cross Grove St for a short on-road section along this residential road.
 You'll come to Dover Rd at 5.5 miles.
 Head left up a short hill and return to the aqueduct on the right past a gate.
 The trail travels along a high berm (be sure to watch out for square granite T's along the center of the trail) past the Nehoiden Golf Course on your right.
 You cross the Waban Arch Bridge at 5.8 miles.
-Built in 1876, this 9 stone arch bridge crosses Fuller Brook which feeds into the Charles River which you can spot down to your left.
+Built in 1876, this 9 stone arch bridge crosses Fuller Brook, which feeds into the Charles River, which you can spot down to your left.
 Check out the old black iron railings marked BWW, which stands for Boston Water Works.
-Continue over the bridge and back along the trail before you'll need to detour because of a privately owned section.
-A dirt trail heads right and brings you to the Wellesley Center for Women parking lot at 6.2 miles.
-Large gap between the next section in Natick.
+Continue over the bridge and back along the trail before you come to a privately owned section.
+A dirt trail heads right, North and brings you to the Cheever House; Wellesley Center for Women parking lot at 6.2 miles.
+You then exit out to Washington St.

 HH